Advertisement

-The image above was shot on a Canon 5D Mark II How to Create a Logo Watermark in Photoshop Part 1 of 3, Canon 24-70mm f/2.8L How to Create a Logo Watermark in Photoshop Part 1 of 3
+The image above was shot on a Canon 5D Mark II, Canon 24-70mm f/2.8L

 Welcome to Part One of three on our Photoshop Actions tutorial series.
 These tutorials will go through the following:

-1) How to Create a Logo Watermark in Adobe Photoshop How to Create a Logo Watermark in Photoshop Part 1 of 3 (Current Article)
+1) How to Create a Photography Logo Watermark in Adobe Photoshop (Current Article)

-2) How to Create a Adobe Photoshop How to Create a Logo Watermark in Photoshop Part 1 of 3 Watermark Action
+2) How to Create an Adobe Photoshop Watermark Action

 3) How to Automate Photoshop Actions in Lightroom

-So without any further delay, let’s jump right in to Part One of our series and create our watermark.
+So without any further delay, let’s jump right into Part One of our series and create our watermark.

 Watermarking your images is one of the best things you can do to improve the brand recognition of your photography product.
-Watermarking not only prevents your images from being used without copyright approval, it also allows your brand to be seen anytime someone views your images.
+Watermarking not only prevents your images from being used without copyright approval, but it also allows your brand to be seen anytime someone views your images.

 Loading and Resizing The Image